Sialitech/label-siali/docs/source/guide/install_requirements.md

 ## Install prerequisite

-Install Label Studio in a clean Python environment.
+Install Siali Label in a clean Python environment.
 Heartex highly recommends using a virtual environment (venv or conda) to reduce the likelihood of package conflicts or missing packages.

 ## Install with pip

-To install Label Studio with pip and a virtual environment, you need Python version 3.7 or later.
+To install Siali Label with pip and a virtual environment, you need Python version 3.7 or later.
 Run the following:
 ```bash
 python3 -m venv env
 source env/bin/activate
 python -m pip install label-studio
 ```

-To install Label Studio with pip, you need Python version 3.7 or later.
+To install Siali Label with pip, you need Python version 3.7 or later.
 Run the following:
 ```bash
 pip install label-studio
 ```

-After you install Label Studio, start the server with the following command:
+After you install Siali Label, start the server with the following command:
 ```bash
 label-studio
 ```
-The default web browser opens automatically at [http://localhost:8080](http://localhost:8080) with Label Studio.
-See [start Label Studio](start.html) for more options when starting Label Studio.
+The default web browser opens automatically at [http://localhost:8080](http://localhost:8080) with Siali Label.
+See [start Siali Label](start.html) for more options when starting Siali Label.

 ## Install with Docker

-Label Studio is also available as a Docker container.
+Siali Label is also available as a Docker container.
 Make sure you have [Docker](https://www.docker.com/) installed on your machine.

 ### Install with Docker on *nix
-To install and start Label Studio at [http://localhost:8080](http://localhost:8080), storing all labeling data in `./my_project` directory, run the following:
+To install and start Siali Label at [http://localhost:8080](http://localhost:8080), storing all labeling data in `./my_project` directory, run the following:
 ```bash
 docker run -it -p 8080:8080 -v $(pwd)/mydata:/label-studio/data heartexlabs/label-studio:latest
 ```